People Are Making Jokes About The Release Of The Secret Republican Memo

 "Wow interesting cover page for the Nunes memo," tweeted the staff at the Daily Show.

-Others opted for a more meta route, using a still from Netflix's INSTANT CLASSIC A Christmas Prince.
+Others opted for a more meta route, using a still from Netflix's INSTANT CLASSIC, A Christmas Prince.

 Advertisement